phalcon-orphanage/docs/en/reference/micro.rst

 Routes with Parameters
 ^^^^^^^^^^^^^^^^^^^^^^
 Defining parameters in routes is very easy as demonstrated above.
-The parameter name has to be enclosed in brackets.
+The name of the parameter has to be enclosed in brackets.
 Parameter formatting is also available using regular expressions to ensure consistency of data.
 This is demonstrated in the example below:

 .. code-block:: php